Insurgents kill 4 in attack on Afghan checkpoint

-KABUL, Afghanistan (AP) — Afghan officials say the Taliban have attacked a police checkpoint in the western Herat province, setting off a battle in which a policeman and three civilians were killed.
+KABUL, Afghanistan (AP) — Taliban targeted a police checkpoint in the western Herat province, setting off a battle in which a policeman and three civilians were killed, according to a provincial official in Herat.

-Police spokesman Abdul Ahad Walizada says six of the attackers were killed in the battle late Tuesday.
+Police spokesman Abdul Ahad Walizada said six of the attackers were also killed in the battle late Tuesday.

 The Taliban effectively control nearly half the country and carry out daily attacks that mainly target security forces.